 Not sure where to invest your money?
-That’s the reason many people just park it in a savings account where it’s making no interest.
+That’s why many people park it in a savings account where it’s making no interest.
 You don’t have to be an expert to invest.
-You just have to jump in.
+You have to jump in.
 Everyone should be investing.
 So let’s get active and see how and where to invest $100, $1000, or $10,000.

 Where To Invest $100

 If you are considerably older than 18, the best time to start investing was when you were 18; the second best time is now.
-It’s almost never too late but every day, month, or year you wait to start investing, is wealth you are foregoing.
+It’s rarely too late, but every day, month, or year you wait to start investing is wealth you are foregoing.

-If you are flailing around in the investing wilderness there is a great way to start; Betterment is a robo-advisors.
+If you are flailing around in the investing wilderness, there is a great way to start; M1 Finance is a robo-advisors.
 Robo-advisors use computer-generated algorithms and software to make investment decisions.
 It takes humans out of the equation.